-This section provides information about the IBM ServeRAID Administration and Monitoring Program files for the ServeRAID adapters and controllers.
+This section provides information about the IBM ServeRAID

+Administration and Monitoring Program files provided with the ServeRAID adapter.
 You can use these files with the Windows NT, Windows 95, OS/2, Novell NetWare, SCO OpenServer, and SCO UnixWare operating systems.